Whether you’re living off the grid, cutting down on electricity, or wanting something portable, you’re probably still after dry clothes.

 Best Mop Bucket Wringer for Clothes

 Did you know you can also use a general mop bucket for wringing your clothes by hand?
-The Sterilite Mop Bucket and Wringer is our top choice.
+The Rubbermaid mop bucket and wringer is our top choice.

 You can hand wash or rinse your clothes in the bucket part of this product.
 When you need to remove excess water before air drying, simply press the wet clothes into the wringer.
-Gently push down and drain excess water.
-Do this until no excess water remains.
+Gently push down and drain excess water until the item is just damp.

 This is a practical, budget-friendly way to wring clothes by hand.
-Plus, it comes with four lightweight buckets, so it’s perfect if you’re camping or travelling.
+Plus, it comes with four lightweight buckets, so it’s awesome if you’re camping or traveling.
 Take this with you and gently remove excess moisture without damaging your clothes.

 Pros